flightera/posts/README.md

-# posts
+# Flightera Blog

-Data and scripts for blog posts
+Find data and scripts for [blog articles](https://www.flightera.net) in this repository, sorted by subfolder.
+Issues and Pull requests are welcome if you find errors.